KSLC

-At 7a.m. on April 2, 2020, KSLC switched to a simulcast of classical-formatted KQAC 89.9 FM Portland and to ICAN-children's arts on its HD2 subchannel.
+At 7 a.m. on April 2, 2020, KSLC switched to a simulcast of classical-formatted KQAC 89.9 FM Portland and to ICAN-children's arts on its HD2 subchannel.

 Effective November 19, 2020, Linfield University donated the station's license to All Classical Public Media, Inc.

 Campus radio station at Linfield University

 While the station license was owned by Linfield, KSLC was an entirely student-run college radio station with reception throughout town and the immediate vicinity.
 The full-time student-staff consisted of ten members, who worked under the guidance of one faculty advisor.
 All work for KSLC was on a volunteer basis, but credit was also available through the electronic media practices and broadcast practices courses at Linfield.
 It played a wide variety of music and also broadcast Linfield Wildcats sporting events.
 The station was housed in Pioneer Hall until 2007, when a new facility was completed in the basement of Renshaw Hall.